 Hybrid Multitenancy: Granularity Levels

 Different levels of granularity can be used to segregate tenant data in the data domain.
 It's essential to remember that the same application instance is always shared.
 These levels include:

-Each tenant has their own dedicated database.
-This approach offers the highest security and easier backups but comes with higher costs: more expensive, more developer time to onboard a new customer, higher resource consumption.
+Each tenant has a dedicated database.
+This approach offers the highest security and easier backups but comes with higher costs: more expensive, more developer time to onboard a new customer and higher resource consumption.

 Tenants share the same database but have their own dedicated PostgreSQL schema.
 This level provides some degree of data isolation, but managing backups can be challenging.

 Tenants share the same database and schema, but their data is separated at the row level using a tenant identifier.
 This is the most cost-effective approach, but it may result in performance issues and weaker data isolation.